snotskie/ttrpg/md/index.md

 To perform an Endeavor, follow the steps for a Simultaneous Action each round, with the following additions:

 - **Setup:** Before the first round, the GM places a token representing each character involved in the Endeavor on a number line, starting at position $0$.
 Then, the GM describes the winning and losing conditions of the Endeavor, such as being the first to reach at least space $20$ at the end of a round, to have moved the furthest at the end of $3$ rounds, to be the last one standing by avoiding environmental hazards, or so on or some combination of conditions.
-- **Group up and Roll for Focus:** You cannot roll and provide Help at the same time, so don't rush to roll at the top of the round.
-If you and your allies would like to provide Help to one another, first decide how you will form groups.
-Then act as a group accordingly from there.
-- **Focal Action Advantage Movement:** At the top of each round, whoever rolled the highest when determining the Focal Action moves forward on the number line.
+- **Advantage Movement:** At the top of each round, whoever directed the Focal Action moves forward on the number line.
 The number of spaces they move equals the amount they just rolled.
 This represents the advantage gained towards their objectives as their proposed course of action directs the narrative tension.
-If there is a tie for highest roll, then no one gains this advantage movement, though the GM still resolves the tie to determine the Focal Action.
+If there is a tie for highest roll, then no one gains this advantage movement, though the GM still resolves the tie to direct the Focal Action.

 *Continued on next page.*